K-Kelvin/docker-node/library-microservice/README.md

 # Library Microservice

-This is a nodejs application for a simple library, with docker configurations that can be build into a docker image.
+This is a nodejs and express application for a simple library that holds records of authors and books.

+The microservice enables one to get author details, and the details of the books they have written.

+The service uses a simple JSON file as a database.

+The service contains docker configurations, enabling it to be built into a container and deployed independently.
 <br>

 The app has 4 endpoints.<br>